ayata30/Teen-Social-Media-safety-website/README.md

 Open index.html in any modern browser.

-No installation or build tools required — it's a simple, self-contained site.
+No installation or build tools required.
+It's a simple, self-contained site.

 ## Author
 Built with care by Ayat Adams 👩🏽‍💻